Social Security Numbers

 considered a resident or non-resident for tax purposes.

-Those in J-2 status and those in F-1 and J-1 status who have become a "resident for tax purposes," do pay Social Security and Medicare taxes.
+J-2 dependents and F-1 and J-1's who have become "residents for tax purposes," are required to pay in to Social Security and Medicare taxes.
 If Social Security and Medicare taxes are withheld from your paycheck in error, you can obtain a refund by following the instructions in IRS Publication 519.